 Your Obligation to Pay

 Charge-offs don't release your liability.
 You are still obligated to pay the debt.
 Even after the seven-year reporting period has expired, the debt isn't always forgiven.
 Depending on your state, the creditor may still sue you in an effort to recover the debt.
-The statute of limitations varies among states, but is up to 15 years in certain locations.
+The statute of limitations varies among states, but it is up to 15 years in certain locations.

 There's a common misconception that medical bills don't count against you.
 Although creditors and lenders are sometimes more understanding when it comes to medical debt as opposed to credit card or other debt, scoring models don't differentiate.
 An unpaid medical bill is scored the same way as other accounts in collections.